SwissFederalArchives/lindas-admin-ch/docs/cms-implementation.md

 ## Limitations

-1. **No Remote Push**: The CMS commits locally but does not push to remote.
-This is intentional for safety.

-2. **No File Creation/Deletion**: The CMS can only edit existing files.

-3. **No Template Editing**: Handlebars templates are not editable through the CMS for security reasons.
+1. **No Template Editing**: Handlebars templates are not editable through the CMS for security reasons.

-4. **Single User**: The session management is simple and may have issues with concurrent users.
+2. **Single User**: The session management is simple and may have issues with concurrent users.

+3. **No Image Upload**: Images must be managed through git directly.

 ## Future Improvements

-- Add file creation and deletion capabilities
-- Add remote push functionality with confirmation
 - Add multi-user support with proper locking
 - Add content version history viewing
-- Add markdown editor toolbar
+- Add markdown editor toolbar (bold, italic, links, etc.)
 - Add image upload functionality
+- Add drag-and-drop reordering for navigation items